JoinUs4Health/Organisation/technical/platform/pages/privacy_statement_en.md

 - Experience
 - Specific interests

-A linkage of the anonymous usage data (browser type,...) with the data of your account, does not take place.
+A linkage of the anonymous usage data (browser type,…) with the data of your account, does not take place.
 Your personal data (password, e-mail address) will only be used to ensure the technical function for the use of our platform and will not be passed tho third-parties in any way.
 Your username is displayed publicly and can be seen by all other visitors of our platform.